soundpress/RulesOfNYC/docs/c06/index.rst

 (f) The opening or use of any fire hydrant, or of the city water therefrom, for any purpose other than fire protection, except in accordance with the terms and conditions set forth in a permit obtained from the Department, in accordance with the provisions set forth in 15 RCNY § 20-08(b);

-(g) The serving of water from the city water system to any patron of a restaurant, club, hotel, café, cafeteria or other public place where food is served or offered for sale, unless specifically requested by such patron;
+(g) The serving of water from the city water system to any patron of a restaurant, club, hotel, cafe, cafeteria or other public place where food is served or offered for sale, unless specifically requested by such patron;

 (h) The use of city water to fill or maintain the water level in any swimming pool, except that pools operated with recirculating equipment may be filled with city water once during each calendar year and may thereafter use the minimum amount of city water necessary to maintain the water level at a level no greater than that necessary to ensure continued operation of such recirculating equipment;